Campus Improvement Plan

 Strategy's Expected Result/Impact: Improved academic outcomes

-Staff Responsible for Monitoring: Admin, Interventionists
+Staff Responsible for Monitoring: Interventionists

 Title I: